12 Types of Owls in Connecticut

 by Harlequeen is licensed under CC BY 2.0

-The Snowy Owl (Bubo scandiacus) is one of the largest and most striking types of owls in Connecticut that is known for its bright white plumage and distinctive yellow eyes.
+The Snowy Owl (Bubo scandiacus) is one of the largest and most striking types of owl in Connecticut.
+It is known for its bright white plumage and distinctive yellow eyes.

 These birds are typically found in the Arctic tundra but may occasionally venture south during winter.

-In Connecticut, Snowy Owls have considered a rare winter visitor sought after by bird watchers and nature enthusiasts.
+In Connecticut, snowy owls are considered rare winter visitors and are sought after by bird watchers and nature enthusiasts.

-These birds feed mainly on small mammals, such as lemmings and voles, and they hunt by perching on a high vantage point and scanning the ground below for prey.
+These birds feed mainly on small mammals, such as lemmings and voles.
+They hunt by perching on a high vantage point and scanning the ground below for prey.

 Snowy Owls are highly adaptable and can be found in various habitats, including grasslands, wetlands, and coastal dunes.